 Bobby’s Cherokee name means “Setting Sun.”
 Sunset and twilight were his favorite times of day, hours of soft light and darkness, warmth and coolness, when the dying light feels magical.
 He and his parents gave me a Cherokee name that means “Night Rainbow,” and refers to a rainbow produced by moonlight rather than sunlight.
 Some folks call it a “moonbow.”
 He said you have to act fast if you want to catch it because it is a short-lived offering and rather faint in the darkness, but all the colors are still there nonetheless.
 You need a long-exposure photograph to catch them all.

 He was patient with me and accepted my personal limitations with warmth, humor, and enormous heart.
 He saw both what I was capable of revealing at the time and what I wasn’t.
-It took me a long time to grow into my colors.
+It took me a long time to grow into my colors, as my Oglala Lakota friends on the Pine Ridge Indian Reservation would tell me.

 Bobby and I shared some of the loveliest and saddest moments of my life.
 Ours was a relationship of sunscreen (or not), straw hats, hiking boots, dirt roads, callused fingertips, and jukeboxes.
 Love, compassion, and sympathy were a kind of meditation that helped us do the hardest things and the sweetest things.